ismnoiet/JSJargon/README.md

 ![](./assets/img/screenshot2.png)

 ## How to install it ?
-Well, at this moment it is not available at chrome webstore due to some problems with my chrome developer account.
+You can use Chrome web store to install this extension from [this link](https://chrome.google.com/webstore/detail/jsjargon/lamlcalbiclchaiikcmlnjegadeenokb).
-Fortunatuly you can install it manually, just follow the following simple steps :
+But if you want to install it manually, just follow the next simple steps :

 * Download the [zip file](https://github.com/ismnoiet/JSJargon/archive/v1.0.0.zip) and extract it wherever you want.
 * Open a new chrome web page and go to [chrome://extensions](chrome://extensions).
-* Check the ``developer mode`` checkbox on the top right.
+* Check the ``developer mode`` checkbox on the top right corner.
 * Click on the ``load unpacked extension`` button and specify the path to the extracted zip file.
 * That's it you're done, JUST don't forget to give us a star if you find it useful.